Guidelines for Screening, Evaluating Students

 In compliance with state and federal law, the Moon Area School District will provide to each protected handicapped student without discrimination or cost to the student or family, those related aids, services, or accommodations which are needed to provide equal opportunity to participate in and obtain the benefits of the school programs and extracurricular activities to the extent appropriate to the student’s abilities.
 To qualify as a protected handicapped student, the child must be of school age with a physical or mental disability, which substantially limits or prohibits participation in or access to an aspect of the school program.

 These services and protections for “protected handicapped students” are distinct from those applicable to all students with disabilities enrolled (or seeking enrollment) in special education programs.
-To obtain additional information about the evaluation procedures and provisions of services to protected handicapped students, contact Michael A. Haslett, director of special education, at 412-264-9440 (ext.
+To obtain additional information about the evaluation procedures and provisions of services to protected handicapped students, contact Michael A. Haslett, Pupil Services Director, at 412-264-9440 (ext.
 1114).